johnbedeir/k8s-on-premise-setup/Minikube/README.md

-# On-Premise Setup on Minikube using Ingress and MetalLB
+# On-Premise Setup on Minikube using MetalLB

 <img src=minikube-cover.png>